A secondary part of the writing journey seems to be the constant hunt for the perfect writing tools.

 Between the clean-up work and the interruptions in my train of thought, I had to put dictation software aside, with the sincere hope that the technology would evolve further.

-In a recent episode of the TV show “Madam Secretary”, I noticed reporters talking into their pens, a new spin on recording devices.
+A few years later, in an episode of the TV show “Madam Secretary”, I noticed reporters talking into their pens, a new spin on recording devices.
 I wondered if a rematch with the most current generation of recording devices and dictation software was in order.

 Did you enjoy this post?
 If you did, your likes and shares are most appreciated.